- Claim TPD from Superannuation Funds

 How to Handle Rejected TPD Claims

 Although dealing with a denied TPD claim can be stressful and discouraging, it’s important to stay positive.
-Thankfully, all Australian insurance companies have an internal dispute resolution (IDR process), and our TPD lawyers regularly reverse rejected claims.
-Of course, your best strategy is to have a well-documented case in the first instance to maximise the chance of a successful outcome.
+Thankfully, all Australian insurance companies have an internal dispute resolution (IDR process).
+TPD lawyers understand the process for reversing rejected claims.
+Of course, the best strategy is to have a well-documented case in the first instance to improve the chance of a successful outcome.

 However, in the worst-case scenario, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).